truefoundry/truefoundry-docs/deployment/advance_examples/configuring-resources.md

 # Configuring resource (CPU/Memory) requirements

-You can customize resource (CPU/Memory) request and limit requirements of your service/job.
+You can customize resource (CPU/Memory) request and limit the requirements of your service/job.
 Requests are what an instance of service/job is guaranteed to get.
-Limits ensure that the instance cannot consume more than the specified amount of resource.
-Request fields should always be lower or same has limit fields.
+Limits ensure that the instance cannot consume more than the specified amount of resources.
+Request fields should always be lower or the same as limit fields.

 We follow [kubernetes spec](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) for [CPU](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu) and [Memory](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory) resource units.